Function-on-Scalar Quantile Regression with Application to Mass Spectrometry Proteomics Data: Simulation studies

-\textbf{Alternative approaches:} In addition to our proposed Bayesian FQR approach, we also considered a few alternative approaches and assessed their performance, including $1)$ the na\"ive Bayesian quantile regression, or Bayesian QR~\citep{yu2001bayesian} which performs Bayesian quantile regression separately at each location $t$ using the asymmetric Laplace likelihood; $2)$ the na\"ive quantile regression, or QR~\citep{koenker2005quantile} which does quantile regression at each individual location $t$ by minimizing the check loss function; $3)$ QR with spline smoothing which smooths the functional coefficients estimated by QR using splines; $4)$ QR with wavelet denoising which denoises the functional coefficients estimated by QR using wavelets; $5)$ FDboost which fits a functional linear array model by component-wise gradient boosting.
-The alternatives based on minimization of the check loss function do not require a likelihood function, while the Bayesian approaches adopt an AL likelihood.
-To ensure a fair comparison between non-Bayesian and Bayesian methods, we did not simulate data with AL distributed residual errors.
+\textbf{Alternative approaches:} In addition to our proposed Bayesian FQR approach, we also considered a few alternative approaches and assessed their performance, including $1)$ the na\"ive Bayesian quantile regression, or Bayesian QR~\citep{yu2001bayesian} which performs Bayesian quantile regression separately at each location $t$ using the AL likelihood. $2)$ the adjusted Bayesian FQR as proposed in \ref{correction}. $3)$ the na\"ive quantile regression, or QR~\citep{koenker2005quantile} which does quantile regression at each individual location $t$ by minimizing the check loss function. $4)$ QR with spline smoothing, which smooths the functional coefficients estimated by QR using splines.
+All unique values of $t$ are used as knots to determine the spline basis functions, and the smoothing parameter is chosen by generalized cross-validation. $5)$ QR with wavelet denoising, which denoises the functional coefficients estimated by QR by projecting them into the wavelet domain and placing minimax hard thresholding on the wavelet coefficients. $6)$ FDboost, which fits a functional linear array model by component-wise gradient boosting.

+It should be pointed out that the two-step methods 4) and 5), while perhaps natural ideas to consider, have not to our knowledge been used in the literature to perform FQR, so are in a sense themselves new methods introduced in this paper, but we hypothesize that our unified approach will have inferential advantages over them.
 We implemented the Bayesian approaches in MATLAB \citep{MATLAB2016} and ran each MCMC chain for $8000$ iterations, discarding the first $2000$ and keeping every $3$.
-The "quantreg" package~\citep{quantreg2017} in R \citep{R2017} was called to do quantile regression in the approaches $2$)-$4$) and $2000$ bootstrap samples were generated per case to perform functional inference.
-The "FDboost" package~\citep{fdboost2017} in R was called to implement approach $5$).
+For the approaches 3)-5), we called the ``quantreg" package~\citep{quantreg2017} in R \citep{R2017} to do quantile regression, and performed bootstrap on the entire functional response $\mathbf{y}(t)$ and the covariate $\mathbf{x}$ to do inference. $2000$ bootstrap samples were generated per case.
+We called the ``FDboost" package~\citep{fdboost2017} in R to implement approach $6$).